emilyforst/emilyforst.github.io/_posts/2017-11-01-recursion-part-6.md

-Let's write a function that traverses this tree, and logs each node to the console.
-As usual, let's start by writing the function.
+How could we write a function that traverses this tree, and logs each node to the console?
+Given what we've learned about binary trees, give it a shot with the following function.

 {% highlight js %}
 function logBinaryTree(tree) {